Waheed9002/AR-Hiking-App/README.md

 ## Features
 - **Wildlife Identification**: Identify various wildlife species encountered during your hike.
 Use the camera to identify various wildlife species encountered during your hike.
-- **Augmented Reality (AR)**: The app leverages augmented reality to overlay information about animals in your view.
+- **Augmented Reality (AR)**: The app leverages augmented reality to overlay information about Landmarks and user navigation in your view.
 - **Danger Alerts**: Receive alerts for potentially dangerous animals such as bears, lions, and wolves to ensure your safety.
 The app will notify you immediately if a dangerous animal is detected.
 - **Safety Tips**: Access essential safety tips for hiking and wildlife encounters to stay safe during your adventures.
 - **Emergency SOS**: Send SOS messages and make emergency calls directly from the app.
 This feature includes sending a custom SOS message with your location to your contacts.